African art: Ethiopia

-Ethiopian art from the 4th century until the 20th can be divided into two broad groupings.
-First comes a distinctive tradition of Christian art, mostly for churches, in forms including painting, crosses, icons, illuminated manuscripts, and other metalwork such as crowns.
-Secondly there are popular arts and crafts such as textiles, basketry and jewellery, in which Ethiopian traditions are closer to those of other peoples in the region.
+Ethiopian art from the 4th to the 20th century can be divided into two broad groupings.
+The first is a distinctive tradition of Christian art, mostly for churches, in forms including painting, crosses, icons, illuminated manuscripts, and other metalwork such as crowns.
+The second includes popular arts and crafts such as textiles, basketry, and jewellery, in which Ethiopian traditions are closer to those of other peoples in the region.
 Its history goes back almost three thousand years to the kingdom of D'mt.
 The Ethiopian Orthodox Tewahedo Church has been the predominant religion in Ethiopia for over 1500 years, for most of this period in a very close relation, or union, with the Coptic Christianity of Egypt, so that Coptic art has been the main formative influence on Ethiopian church art.

-Prehistoric rock art comparable to that of other African sites survives in a number of places and, until the arrival of Christianity, stone stelae, often carved with simple reliefs, were erected as grave-markers and for other purposes in many regions; Tiya is one important site.
-The "pre-Axumite" Iron Age culture of about the 5th century BCE to the 1st century CE was influenced by the Kingdom of Kush to the north, and settlers from Arabia, and produced cities with simple temples in stone, such as the ruined one at Yeha, which is impressive for its date in the 4th or 5th century BCE.
+Prehistoric rock art comparable to that of other African sites survives in a number of places.
+Until the arrival of Christianity, stone stelae, often carved with simple reliefs, were erected as grave markers and for other purposes in many regions; Tiya is one important site.
+The "pre-Axumite" Iron Age culture of about the 5th century BCE to the 1st century CE was influenced by the Kingdom of Kush to the north and settlers from Arabia, and produced cities with simple temples in stone, such as the ruined one at Yeha, which dates to the 4th or 5th century BCE.

 The powerful Kingdom of Aksum emerged in the 1st century BCE and dominated Ethiopia until the 10th century, having become very largely Christian from the 4th century.
 Although some buildings and large, pre-Christian stelae exist, there appears to be no surviving Ethiopian Christian art from the Axumite period.
 However, the earliest works remaining show a clear continuity with Coptic art of earlier periods.
-There was considerable destruction of churches and their contents in the 16th century when the country was invaded by Muslim neighbours.
+There was considerable destruction of churches and their contents in the 16th century when the country was invaded by Muslim neighbors.
 The revival of art after this was influenced by Catholic European art in both iconography and elements of style, but retained its Ethiopian character.
-In the 20th century, Western artists and architects began to be commissioned by the government, and to train local students, and more fully Westernized art was produced alongside continuations of traditional church art.
+In the 20th century, Western artists and architects began to be commissioned by the government and to train local students, and more fully Westernized art was produced alongside continuations of traditional church art.